-- 1) Spend time brainstorming; use news sources, ProMED posts, and your discussion points on the readings to come up with a short list of topics that interest you. - 2) Discuss possible topics with Dr. Sher, either by e-mail, during office hours, or before/after class.
+1) Spend time brainstorming; use news sources, ProMED posts, and your discussion points on the readings to come up with a short list of topics that interest you.

+2) Discuss possible topics with Dr. Sher, either by e-mail, during office hours, or before/after class.
 You must have your topic approved by Dr. Sher before you submit the term paper topic worksheet.
-An email describing your provisional topic will be due by 6:00 AM on Wednesday, September 28; she will be happy to talk with you about topic possibilities before then!
-You must have an approved term paper topic by class time on Friday, September 30. - 3) Read the sample term papers available in the Course Documents section of the Blackboard site to learn what a good term paper looks like. - 4) Do preliminary literature searches to see if the topics you have found can be covered effectively in twelve to fifteen pages of text.
+An email describing your provisional topic will be due by 6:00 AM on Wednesday, February 23; she will be happy to talk with you about topic possibilities before then!

+3) Read the sample term papers available in the Course Documents section of the Blackboard site to learn what a good term paper looks like.

+4) Do preliminary literature searches to see if the topics you have found can be covered effectively in twelve to fifteen pages of text.